 Where can I go?
-Head to Stirling for a three-day crime fiction bonanza at Bloody Scotland (8 – 10 September) or make your way to Scotland’s Book Town for the annual Wigtown Book Festival (22 September – 1 October).
+Head to Stirling for a three-day crime fiction bonanza at Bloody Scotland (8 – 10 September), discover the creativity of Glasgow’s West End at the Byres Road Book Festival (21 – 25 September) or make your way to Scotland’s Book Town for the annual Wigtown Book Festival (22 September – 1 October).

 6. Try flavours of the month

 Fresh oysters, juicy mushrooms, perfect pumpkins, late-summer tomatoes – these are just some of the highlights of the September harvest.
 Find these seasonal delights (and much more besides) at restaurants, foodie events and farmers’ markets across the country.

 Where can I go?
 Taste something delicious at the Dundee Flower & Food Festival (1 – 3 September), join in a nationwide celebration of food and drink at the Scottish Food & Drink Fortnight (2 – 17 September) or sample mouthwatering Loch Ryan oysters at the first ever Stranraer Oyster Festival (15 – 17 September).